elastic/kibana/platform/src/server/saved_objects/README.md

 The three clients themselves
 ---------
 The migrations client and saved object client probably share important internal details.

 The plugin contract exposes some extension points that give you the migration client or give you the saved object client.

 Each plugin can configure that it depends on these two clients, and they are made available from the saved object service, which is exposed on probably Kibana core.

-I think this means the plugin contract is always available globally, so that plugins can use it.
-So would it be outside of the Saved Object Service?
+_I think this means the plugin contract is always available globally, so that plugins can use it.
+So would it be outside of the Saved Object Service?_

 The different things we want plugins to configure for saved objects:

-**Migrations.** You give us a function which takes in a migration client, and it has a registerMigration function that takes in a name and an action to run, for example.
+**Migrations.** The plugin provides a function which takes in a migration client, and that client exposes a `registerMigration` function that takes in a name and an action to run, for example.

 **Http service.** The plugin system could wire itself into the Http service, so every single handler gets pre-seeded with the relevant information from the request to map to a Kibana user so we can do auth for OLS.

 Hmmmm.
 This is the thing I think we should do more cleanly.
-There's got to be a way to provide the relevant information without passing in the huge request object to middleware, and without exposing the `getSavedObjectsClient` on the server object or the request object.
-You register an endpoint along with the handler for that endpoint.
-You define the handler to explicitly pass headers from the request to the saved object client factory, which then provides a client bound to those headers.
+There's a way to provide the relevant information without passing in the huge request object to middleware, and without exposing the `getSavedObjectsClient` on the server object or the request object.
+Register an endpoint along with the handler for that endpoint.
+Define the handler to explicitly pass headers from the request to the saved object client factory, which then provides a client bound to those headers.

-Define a plugin that has only dependencies on Kibana core, and no other plugin dependencies.
+For example, define a plugin that has only dependencies on Kibana core, and no other plugin dependencies.

 ```js
 // baz/index.js